 For a real-time scent test, avoid the tester strips and spritz one to four pumps of the cologne you're interested in on clean, dry skin—ideally, your pulse points, such as your inner wrists and neck—and let it sit for a while before purchasing to see how it reacts with your body chemistry.

-Luckily, we've taken the pressure off by doing the leg work (or smell tests, rather) for those who don't know where to start.
-While choosing a scent will ultimately come down to personal preference, we considered each cologne's longevity, freshness, and overall value.
-Some of our favorites include Chanel Bleu de Chanel, Versace Eros, and Giorgio Armani Acqua di Gio.
+If you're not sure where to start, fear not.
+We've done the leg work (or smell tests, rather) to help you find the perfect fragrance.
+While choosing a scent will ultimately come down to personal style and preference, we considered each cologne's longevity, freshness, and overall value.
+For those who want something warm and woody, our favorites include Chanel Bleu de Chanel and Versace Eros.
+Looking for a fresh and citrusy fragrance?
+Opt for the Giorgio Armani Acqua di Gio.

 Chanel Bleu de Chanel